sousquared/blur-training_imagenet16/README.md

 ## Schedule
-With the script, you can try different time schedule for blurring images.
+You can try different training schedule as for blurring images.
 Here is an overview of the training schedule:
 ![schedule](./figures/schedule.png)